ietf-scitt/draft-birkholz-cose-cometre-ccf-profile/draft-birkholz-cose-receipts-ccf-profile.md

 ## CCF Inclusion Proof Signature

 The proof signature for a CCF inclusion proof is a COSE signature (encoded with the `COSE_Sign1` CBOR type) which includes the following additional requirements for protected and unprotected headers.
-Please note that there may be additional headers defined by the application.
+Please note that there may be additional header parameters defined by the application.

-The protected headers for the CCF inclusion proof signature MUST include the following:
+The protected header parameters for the CCF inclusion proof signature MUST include the following:

 * `verifiable-data-structure: int/tstr`.
 This header MUST be set to the verifiable data structure algorithm identifier for `ccf-ledger` (TBD_1).
 * `label: int`.
 This header MUST be set to the value of the `inclusion` proof type in the IANA registry of Verifiable Data Structure Proof Type (-1).